Ratan Tata: Later years

 In the 1970s, Ratan Tata was given a managerial position in the Tata group.
 He achieved initial success by turning the subsidiary National Radio and Electronics (NELCO) around, only to see it collapse during an economic slowdown.
-In 1991, J. R. D. Tata stepped down as chairman of Tata Sons, naming him his successor.
+In 1991, JRD Tata stepped down as chairman of Tata Sons, naming his successor.
 Initially, Tata faced stiff resistance from the heads of various subsidiaries, who had a large amount of operational freedom under the senior Tata's tenure.
 In response, Tata implemented a number of policies designed to consolidate power, including the implementation of a retirement age, having subsidiaries report directly to the group office, and requiring subsidiaries to contribute their profit to building the Tata group brand.
 Tata prioritized innovation and delegated many responsibilities to younger talent.
 Under his leadership, overlapping operations between subsidiaries were streamlined into company-wide operations, with the group exiting unrelated businesses to take on globalization.